After a 28-year run, Microsoft is discontinuing WordPad in Windows

 “Five years ago, Microsoft said they’d remove the classic Windows Paint app with the Windows 10 Fall Creator’s Update in 2017.
 But because people liked it, they kept it available through the Microsoft Store.

-If lots of people ask, Microsoft might do the same thing for WordPad, making it available in their app store.
-It’s not as fancy as Microsoft Office, but it’s a simple option.
+If many people ask, Microsoft might do the same thing for WordPad, making it available in their app store.
+It’s not as fancy as Microsoft Office, but a simple option.

 Microsoft is also getting rid of the Cortana voice assistant in Windows 11.
 They have a new AI helper called Windows Copilot to take its place.”